Need to talk? Call 1800 882 436.

 Health professionals involved in your pregnancy

-5-minute read
+7-minute read

 If you are having a baby, you might see a lot of different healthcare professionals.
 You can choose who cares for you during your pregnancy.
-This may be your doctor, a midwife, an obstetrician (a doctor who looks after pregnant people) or a combination of these.
-It depends on what you want and where you want to give birth.
+This may be:

 Your doctor

-Some doctors, especially in rural areas, are able to care for women right through their pregnancy and deliver the baby.
+For some people, your doctor will be your main care provider.
+Some doctors, especially in rural areas, can care for you right through your pregnancy and help you birth your baby.

 Midwives

-Midwives are health professionals who work with you to provide support, care and advice during your pregnancy.
+Midwives are health professionals who work with you to give support, care and advice during your pregnancy.
 They often run antenatal classes.
-They will also look after you during your labour and after the birth.
+They will also look after you during your labour, birth and the postnatal period (after the birth).
+Midwives also have training to care for your newborn baby.

 Midwives must be registered with the Nursing and Midwifery Board of Australia to practise in Australia.
-They are often, qualified Registered nurses as well.
+They can be qualified registered nurses as well.
+Midwives can work in homes, the community, clinics and hospitals.

 Obstetricians

 You may choose to see a private obstetrician during your pregnancy and birth.
-If you want to give birth at a certain hospital, check which private obstetricians can practise at that hospital.
+If you want to give birth at a certain hospital, check which private obstetricians practise at that hospital.

 Anaesthetists